-EDITORIAL: Time to update mercantile and business privilege tax to allow more flexibility
+EDITORIAL: Time for state to update mercantile tax

 Folks in these parts are normally big proponents of local government.

 If it’s left up to them, York County residents will almost always choose to have decisions that impact their lives made closer to home.